jasonbayton/11ty/_src/blog/2026/04/bayton-org-goes-ai-first.md

 So today, I'm announcing a fundamental shift in how bayton.org works.

-## Introducing TONI
+## Introducing MIKA

-**TONI** - **T**he **O**rb of **N**igh-**I**nfinite (Android) knowledge - is your new primary interface to bayton.org.
+**MIKA** - **M**obile **I**ntelligence & **K**nowledge **A**ssistant - is your new primary interface to bayton.org.

 Rather than trawling through menus, searching for articles, and scrolling past my increasingly elaborate introductions to find the one paragraph you actually need, you can now simply *ask*.
-TONI has ingested every piece of content on bayton.org and will answer your questions directly, citing sources so you can verify it's not making things up.
+MIKA has ingested every piece of content on bayton.org and will answer your questions directly, citing sources so you can verify it's not making things up.
 Probably.

-TONI supports both text and voice, because apparently typing is also too much effort now.
+MIKA supports both text and voice, because apparently typing is also too much effort now.
 Just click the microphone and speak.
-TONI will listen, think, and respond - all while pulsing gently in brand-appropriate colours.
+MIKA will listen, think, and respond - all while pulsing gently in brand-appropriate colours.
 It's exactly as it needs to be.

 ## What this means for bayton.org

-The home page is now TONI.
+The home page is now MIKA.
 That's it.
 That's the home page.
 A glowing orb and a text box.
 Minimalism, but make it AI.

-All existing documentation remains exactly where it is - TONI searches it in real-time and links you to the relevant articles.
-Think of TONI as the world's most knowledgeable receptionist, except it doesn't judge you for asking what a work profile is for the fourth time.
+All existing documentation remains exactly where it is - MIKA searches it in real-time and links you to the relevant articles.
+Think of MIKA as the world's most knowledgeable receptionist, except it doesn't judge you for asking what a work profile is for the fourth time.

 ## Why now?